Bira/octopus-carnival/_drafts/devils/war-devil.md

 Vault.
 Even back in previous editions I imagine it would be hard to distinguish a horned devil from, say, a bearded devil if you were not already familiar with the monster entries.
 Changing their name to War Devil was probably an attempt at making them more distinctive, but the success was mixed.
-They're a bit like junior pit fiends, so if you're strapped for space and are already including pit fiends in your lineup, I can see leaving these guys out.
+Mechanically they're a bit like junior pit fiends, so if you're strapped for space and are already including pit fiends in your lineup, I can see leaving these guys out.